snieda/bibliothek/linux-tools.md

 	SIGCONT: kill -18 processId

-	to see all possible signals: kill -l use pstree to see the main process Id
+	to see all possible signals: kill -l use pstree to see the main process Id: pstree -gp

 ## netcat alternative pwncat (python script)